 For Lisa Heller, music and art came naturally, “I’d come home every day after track practice and write for hours and block everything else out.
 Fast forward, I released my first song ‘Hope‘ which got some traction.”
 And by traction she means over ten thousand views on YouTube.

-So by the time she graduated high school, she set her sights on L.A. and pursuing a full time career in music.
+So by the time she graduated college, she set her sights on L.A. and pursuing a full time career in music.
 She relayed, “Within a month of arriving to this new crazy city, not knowing a single person, a Nashville-based music manager, who ran an indie label reached out to me.”
 Continuing, “This past year has been a whirlwind!
 I was flown to Nashville several times, we did photoshoots and music videos.
 It felt like a dream, but at the same time, the type of music wasn’t my true passion.”

 Then there was the defining moment that set her on the path to The Lisa Heller Project.
 “I remember having a conversation with him [my music manager], where he said, ‘This is Team _(his name)_, not Team Lisa’.
 That’s when I knew I needed to move on.”

 Today Lisa Heller releases her debut single, “Figure It Out“, which defines her journey over the last year.
 The Feature Story caught up with her for exclusive insights into her first four singles to be released and her plan to continue to debut her EP.

 It is beyond an honor to introduce you to Lisa Heller.
 If you weren’t already a fan, we suspect you will be soon!

 The Feature Story: Start with your story in the music industry.
 Tell us about your journey to date and what made you decide to pursue artistry independent of a label.